In the Game

 “She’s one of the best college coaches in the country for on- and off-the-field reasons,” says 2000 team goaltender Jessica Clinton (SHA’04), now Feldman’s assistant coach.
 Her boss, she says, is competitive, detail-oriented, and powered by an energy that no amount of caffeine can provide.
 She manages a busy office and still answers calls from coaches (including those from competing teams) seeking advice on anything from the game to player management.

 Several of Feldman’s players have gone on to the pros.
-This summer alone Tiya Gallegos (SAR’11,’13) and Taleen Dimirdjian (SMG’10) played for the New England Mutiny and Jess Luscinski (SAR’12), Alice Binns (SAR’12), and Katherine Donnelly (COM’12) for the Boston Breakers.
+In summer 2012 alone Tiya Gallegos (SAR’11,’13) and Taleen Dimirdjian (SMG’10) played for the New England Mutiny and Jess Luscinski (SAR’12), Alice Binns (SAR’12), and Katherine Donnelly (COM’12) for the Boston Breakers.

 At a practice days before their Monmouth game, Feldman strikes a pose like the captain of a ship—her left foot on a soccer ball, hands resting on her bent knee and right hip, her notes tucked into the waistband of her shorts—while surveying Nickerson Field and envisioning three plays ahead of her scrimmaging crew.
 Her right hand rushes up and she unleashes a sharp whistle.
 Pfft!
 Everyone freezes.

 “So where’s the hole?” she asks.
 “You gotta see the passing lane—both the passes and the receiver.”
 She asks Lily Creighton (SMG’16) caustically if she is in the game.
 Creighton snaps into position several strides closer to play.
 That’s how the coach delivers her instructions: direct and sugar-free.